NOTE: This guide is for Assessment Year (AY) 2015-16. For this year’s (AY 2016-17) tax return filing, please visit this link.

 – Income from other sources (i.e. interest income from bank deposits and fixed deposits, and income from part-time profession)

 Any income earned by you via interest on bank deposits and Fixed Deposits (FDs) needs to be declared in Row B3 as “Income from other sources”, and any tax deducted by the bank on this income needs to be declared in SCH TDS2 table (more on this later).

-In case of interest earned on bank savings accounts, interest upto Rs.
+In case of interest earned on bank savings accounts, interest up to Rs.
 10,000 is tax free.
-You must add the total interest earned in Row B3 and claim deduction upto Rs.
-10,000 (or the actual interest earned, whichever is lower) in Section 80TTA (Row C17).
+You must add the total interest earned on all your bank accounts plus fixed deposits and enter it in Row B3.
+You can claim deduction up to Rs.
+10,000 (or the actual interest earned on bank accounts only, whichever is lower) in Section 80TTA (Row C17).

 Once all these details are filled, the Tax Computation section will show the tax payable, along with penalties if applicable.

 Here, you must enter details of all tax paid by you or deducted from your income.
 If you used the Pre-fill option, all of these fields would be filled up automatically from your Form 26AS.

 – SCH TDS1 (TDS from salary)

 In this table, enter the TAN number, name and address of every company you worked for during the previous year, in chronological order (add as many rows as required).
 You will get all these details from the respective Form 16s given by the companies or from your Form 26AS.